mannie-exe/layer_1/README.md

 Thoughtful additions like EMI, Jade, and inventory improvements that reduce tedium without overwhelming the vanilla experience.

 ### 🌍 Enhanced World
-Overhauled terrain generation with Terralith, new structures, and biome improvements that feel like natural extensions of vanilla.
+Optimized terrain generation with Larion and William Wythers' Overhauled Overworld, plus new structures and biome improvements that feel like natural extensions of vanilla.

 ### 🏗️ Builder's Paradise
 Extensive decorative options through Supplementaries, Handcrafted, and more - perfect for creative builders.